awsdocs/amazon-chime-sdk-developer-guide/doc_source/chm-dg-glossary.md

 **EventBridge**
 A serverless event bus service that allows you to connect your applications to data from a variety of sources\.
 SIP media applications do not send data to EventBridge\.
-For more information, see [Automating Amazon Chime with EventBridge](https://docs.aws.amazon.com/chime-sdk/latest/ag/automating-chime-with-cloudwatch-events.html) in the *Amazon Chime SDK Administrator Guide*\.
+For more information, see [Automating the Amazon Chime SDK with EventBridge](https://docs.aws.amazon.com/chime-sdk/latest/ag/automating-chime-with-cloudwatch-events.html) in the *Amazon Chime SDK Administrator Guide*\.

 ## I<a name="i"></a>